 Annual 2

-EDITED BY KATE DE GOLDI AND SUSAN PARIS

-Annual 2 contains all-new material for 9- to- 13-year-olds.
+EDITED BY KATE DE GOLDI AND SUSAN PARIS Annual 2 contains all-new material for 9- to 13-year-olds.
 The result is a highly original, contemporary take on the much-loved annuals of the past - all in one beautiful package.
-Alongside familiar names publishing for children you'll find the unexpected, including a new song by Bic Runga, a small-town mystery by Paul Thomas and a classic New Zealand comic illustrated by new talent Henry Christian Slane.
+Alongside familiar names - Gavin Mouldey, Sarah Johnson, Ben Galbraith, Barry Faville, Giselle Clarkson and Gregory O'Brien - you'll find the unexpected, including a new song by Bic Runga, a small-town mystery by Paul Thomas and a classic New Zealand comic illustrated by new talent Henry Christian Slane.

 KATE DE GOLDI works with children in schools throughout New Zealand, promoting reading and teaching creative writing.
 She writes fiction for all ages.
 SUSAN PARIS has 18 years' experience in publishing.
 She has edited the School Journal for 12 years, producing more than 50 journals.
+PUBLISHED: September 2017